This Man Is Turning Trump's Tweets Into 'Official' Presidential Statements

 It's the brainchild of Russel Neiss, an educator and software engineer.
 Neiss' inspiration came when Pat Cunnane, a former deputy director of messaging at the White House under President Barack Obama, tweeted Sunday that, "all of Trump's Tweets should be mocked up in the correct Presidential statement format.
 It's telling."

 "Functionally his tweets are presidential statements," Neiss told TIME.
-"Formatting them as such gives them the gravity they deserve.
+"Formatting them as such gives them the gravity they deserve."

 "I like using twitter as a platform for advocacy and for helping to raise a level of discourse, not merely to mock," he added of the new account's mission.